-EXPLANATION - Matter in bolded italics is new; matter between brackets formitted material; is material to be omitted.
+EXPLANATION - Matter in bolded italics is new; matter between brackets [omitted material] is material to be omitted.

-AN ACT relating to behavioral health; providing for the certification of peer recovery support specialists and peer recovery support specialist supervisors; requiring a peer recovery support specialist or peer recovery support specialist supervisor to report certain information; requiring any instruction, curriculum or concerning substance misuse or substance use disorder in a public school to be evidence-based; requiring the participation of public schools in a system to collect data concerning youth risk behavior of pupils enrolled in certain grades in a public school; providing for the certification of substance use disorder prevention coalitions and prescribing the duties of such a coalition; requiring certain reporting concerning curricula and programs on substance misuse and substance disorders in public schools; providing a penalty; and providing other matters properly relating thereto.
+AN ACT relating to behavioral health; [providing for the certification of] requiring peer recovery support specialists and peer recovery support specialist supervisors who provide peer recovery support services under certain conditions to be certified; authorizing the imposition of civil penalties for certain violations; prohibiting the employment or retention as an independent contractor of a person for the purpose of providing or supervising the provision of peer recovery support services to minors if the person has been convicted of certain crimes or found to have engaged in certain conduct; requiring a certified peer recovery support specialist or certified peer recovery support specialist supervisor to report certain information; requiring fany instruction, curriculum or program concerning substance misuse or substance use disorder in a public school to be evidence-based; the Department of Education to publish a list of evidence-based curricula and programs concerning the prevention of substance misuse and substance use disorder; requiring the participation of public schools in a [system] biennial survey to collect data concerning youth risk behavior of pupils enrolled in certain grades in a public school; abolishing requirements for the licensure of peer support recovery organizations; providing for the certification of substance use disorder prevention coalitions and prescribing the duties of such a coalition; requiring certain reporting concerning curricula and programs on substance misuse and substance use disorders in public schools; providing a penalty; and providing other matters properly relating thereto.